 - Be careful of drinking too much.
 Alcohol is cheap in Prague and definitely flows freely.
-Being very drunk can easily put you at risk and lead you into situations where you’ll be at risk.
 Know your limits and know when to call it a night.

 - Don’t walk around by yourself at night time.
 Take a taxi or Uber – just make sure it is official (more on that later).
 Alternatively, see who else from your hostel feels like leaving the party and get home together, as a group, safely.

-- Try and meet up with other local ladies, and/or get advice from other female travellers who have been to Prague before.
+- Meet up with other local ladies, and/or get advice from other female travellers who have been to Prague before.
 Hit up Facebook group Girls Love Travel and ask the community of travel-loving women for their insider tips.

 - Let people know what you are doing.
-Whether that’s via a phone call with a trusted relative or best friend back home, or just texting a WhatsApp group, or even casually notifying the staff at your hostel or hotel of your plans each day, it’s better for your safety to keep people in the loop with your travels.
+Whether that’s via a phone call with a trusted relative or best friend back home, or just texting a WhatsApp group, it’s better for your safety to keep people in the loop with your travels.

 - On the other hand, don’t tell strangers details about yourself they don’t need to know – your phone number, where you’re staying, your room number, where you’re from, what you’re doing tomorrow, your marital status.
 No stranger needs to know all this.
 Tell white lies if you don’t feel comfortable.